2000 Benalla state by-election

 The 2000 Benalla state by-election was held on 13 May 2000, to elect a new member of the Victorian Legislative Assembly in the district of Benalla.
 The by-election was triggered by the resignation on 12 April of Pat McNamara, the sitting member who was Deputy Premier of Victoria until the defeat of the Kennett government at the 1999 state election.

+Contested by Labor candidate Denise Allen and Nationals candidate Bill Sykes, as well as a number of independents and minor party candidates, the election campaign received attention from statewide party leaders, with local issues such as a review of the Delatite Shire and the future of Benalla College's Dunlop campus receiving attention.

-It was won by Labor candidate Denise Allen, who became the first Labor member to represent Benalla since its creation in 1904.
-Allen's victory was widely regarded as a political upset.
+The by-election was won by Allen, who became the first Labor member to represent Benalla since its creation in 1904.
+Allen's victory was widely regarded as a political upset, and gave the Labor Party 44 seats in the 88-member Legislative Assembly.
+The result in Benalla sparked recriminations within the Liberal–National Coalition, with the Nationals voting to leave the Coalition in July 2000 following an internal review.

 Background

 Following the defeat of the Kennett government at the 1999 Victorian state election, a vacancy in the district of Benalla was widely expected, given it was held by outgoing Nationals leader and former Deputy Premier Pat McNamara, who had won it in 1999 on a 7.5 percent margin.
-Bill Sykes and John Tanner, two National Party members, expressed their interest in replacing McNamara in February 2000, with McNamara stating he would not step down until a successor was selected.
-McNamara was also complimentary towards Sykes and Tanner, citing Sykes specifically as a potential future minister.
-By May 2000, when McNamara's resignation was reported as imminent, the Nationals and Labor had already preselected candidates in Benalla, having opened campaign offices in the area.
+By April 2000, when McNamara's resignation was reported as imminent, the Nationals and Labor had already preselected candidates and opened campaign offices in Benalla.
 McNamara ultimately resigned on 12 April 2000, ahead of the Nationals party conference that weekend.
+In his valedictory speech, McNamara said that he looked forward to spending time with his wife and family, and engaging in non-political endeavours.
 The writ for the by-election was issued by Speaker Alex Andrianopoulos on 17 April, with the date set for 13 May and the deadline for nominations being 27 April.

+After the 1999 Burwood by-election, won by Labor's Bob Stensholt following the resignation of Liberal Jeff Kennett, Labor had 43 seats in the Legislative Assembly, with the Liberal and National parties having 42, and three independents holding the balance of power.
+A Labor win in Benalla would give them 44 seats, and while they would still require independent support to pass legislation, their position in the Assembly would be strengthened.